bibbox/app-jupyter-datascience-notebook/README.md

 `cd app-jupyter-datascience-notebook`

-`mkdir -p data/work`

-`docker-compose up -d`
+`docker-compose up -d or docker-compose up to see Logs`

-After the Installation open "localhost:8065/install/install.php" in browser to set up SeedDMS.
+After the Installation open "http://localhost:8888.
+And enter the Jupyther Token ("vendetta" see docker-compose.yml)

-The dafault port of the app SeedDMS is 8065.
+You can run the Demo.ipynb from the folder system.
+The folders contain the Python sources until the PyPi Package is complete.

 If necessary change the ports in the environment file .env and the volume mounts in `docker-compose.yml`.

 ## Install Environment Variables